bup/bup/Documentation/bup-config.5.md

 # OPTIONS

+bup.server.deduplicate-writes (default `true`)
+:   When `true` `bup-server`(1) checks each incoming object against its
+    local index, and if the object already exists, the server suggests to the client that it download the `*.idx` file that the object was found in so that it can avoid sending duplicate data.

+    When false the server does not check its local index before writing objects.
+To avoid writing duplicate objects, the server tells the client to download all of its `*.idx` files at the start of the session.
+This mode is useful on more limited server hardware (i.e. routers, slow NAS devices, etc.).

+    If no value is set, and a `$BUP_DIR/dumb-server-mode` file exists, then `bup` will act as if this setting were `false`.

 bup.split.files (default `legacy:13`)
 :   Method used to split data for deduplication, for example by `bup
     save` or `bup split`.
 This determines the "granularity" of the